pkgxdev/pkgx/docs/pantry.md

 {% endhint %}

 {% hint style="info" %}
-Curious about a specific pkg? `pkgx pkg edit deno` will open deno’s `package.yml` in your editor.
+Curious about a specific pkg? `pkgx +brewkit pkg edit deno` will open deno’s `package.yml` in your editor.
 {% endhint %}